BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image31.png"
 style="width:6.63542in;height:4.98958in" />

-Anyways, if you head outside the gym, there’s an Audino breeder by the Pokemon Center.
-You’ll get 5 *Exp.
+Anyways, if you head outside the gym, there's an Audino breeder by the Pokemon Center.
+You'll get 5 *Exp.
 Candy M* each time you win.
-Once you’re ready, return to Crawli’s chamber and stand across him!
+Once you're ready, return to Crawli's chamber and stand across him!

 Gym Leader Crawli (Forest Field, Raining)